jpsaha/typst-site/README.md

 * **Typst CLI** — currently developed against Typst 0.13.x or later
 * **Python 3**
 * A standard Unix shell such as `bash`

+Open Graph image generation may additionally require:

+* **Asymptote**
+* **TeX Live**
+* **ImageMagick**

+These additional tools are only required when OG image generation is enabled.
+Normal builds can reuse existing/static OG assets when generation is disabled.

 No Node.js or external search-indexing tool is currently required by the build pipeline.